MikeOdhiambo/frontendmentor/03-advice_generator_app/README.md

 # Frontend Mentor - Advice generator app solution

-This is a solution to the [Advice generator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+My solution to the [Advice generator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db).

+The task is to create a card with advice generated from [Advice Slip API](https://api.adviceslip.com).

 ## Table of contents